codingtony/docker-impala/README.md

 impala-shell -i localhost
 ```

 But why not using a docker container to do the queries?
-That way, you won't have to install all the hadoop software on your host!
+That way, you won't have to install all the Hadoop software on your host!
 ```
 docker run --rm -ti --link impala:impala-server codingtony/impala impala-shell -i impala-server
 ```